srcreigh/srcreigh.github.io/src/poetry/granted.markdown

 until, in his place,
 I saw that Grant, a new friend,
-had began sketching something:
+had begun sketching something:
 a pint of an ale or a stout or piss or something,
 or&mdash;something&mdash;

 &mdash;

-Granted, it was well-drawn,
+Granted, it was well drawn,
 for a sketch in a book for sketches by drunks,
 but to be honest, honestly,
 I wish he'd not drawn in the coloring book